 Those with blood type O seem to be natural leaders and, in general, are quite well-rounded.
 They are outgoing, easygoing, and like to have an optimistic attitude, in addition to which they are not afraid to speak their mind.

-Some of their best traits are that they’re friendly and energetic.
-Besides being born to lead, blood type O people can also be really successful with sports.
+Some of their best traits are that they’re energetic and make friends easily.
+Besides being born to lead, blood type O people can also be successful with sports.

-Sometimes their honesty and outspoken demeanor get understood as them being condescending or overly opinionated by others.
-They may even come across as arrogant or dramatic, even when they are just being expressive or confident.
+Sometimes their honesty and outspoken demeanor get understood as condescending or overly opinionated by others.
+They may even come across as arrogant or dramatic, even when just being expressive or confident.